OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Reviewing Decompiled Java Code

+Following the example from "Decompiling Java Code", we assume that you've successfully decompiled and opened the crackme app in IntelliJ.
 As soon as IntelliJ has indexed the code, you can browse it just like you'd browse any other Java project.
 Note that many of the decompiled packages, classes, and methods have weird one-letter names; this is because the bytecode has been "minified" with ProGuard at build time.
 This is a basic type of obfuscation that makes the bytecode a little more difficult to read, but with a fairly simple app like this one it won't cause you much of a headache.
 When you're analyzing a more complex app, however, it can get quite annoying.

 When analyzing obfuscated code, annotating class names, method names, and other identifiers as you go along is a good practice.
 Open the `MainActivity` class in the package `sg.vantagepoint.uncrackable1`.
 The method `verify` is  called when you tap the "verify" button.
 This method passes user input to a static method called `a.a`, which returns a boolean value.
 It seems plausible that `a.a` verifies user input, so we'll refactor the code to reflect this.